RichVR2321/FIS-PROYECTO-2023/Product evolution.md

 ---

-## Changes between installments about the product
+## Changes between deliveries about the product

 | From the first to the second installment | From the second to the third installment |
 |:---|:---|